 Selling expenses, also known as marketing expenses or distribution expenses, are the costs incurred in promoting, selling, and delivering goods or services to customers.
 These expenses are directly related to the sales process and play a crucial role in generating revenue.
 Common examples of selling expenses include:

-• Sales Supplies: Items used by sales staff to facilitate sales transactions, such as order forms and receipt books.
+- Sales Supplies: Items used by sales staff to make easier sales transactions, such as order forms and receipt books.

 Store Equipment: A Dual Role

 The classification of store equipment as a selling expense is not always straightforward, as some equipment may serve dual purposes, contributing to both sales and administrative functions.
-To determine the appropriate classification, it is essential to consider the primary function of the equipment and its direct impact on the sales process.
+And to determine the appropriate classification, Make sure you consider the primary function of the equipment and its direct impact on the sales process.
+It matters.

 Arguments for Classifying Store Equipment as a Selling Expense